kujirahand/tkeasygui-python/README.md

-# tkeasygui
+# TkEasyGUI

-Easy and Simple GUI Library for Python.
+TkEasyGUI is a Python library that allows for the easy and simple creation of GUI applications.
-Take it Easy to develop GUI apps.
+In the event model, it is compatible with the well-known GUI library `PySimpleGUI`.

-The usability of the GUI library PySimpleGUI allows for the easy creation of applications.
+Python's standard UI library `Tkinter`, is often considered to have a high barrier to entry and to be difficult to use.
+By using this library, you can create GUI applications easily and intuitively.

 ## Install